 - certain infections of the bone and/or skin

 - certain wounds that have not shown improvement in 4 weeks

 Who performs the Hyperbaric Oxygen Therapy?

-Treatments are performed by specially trained HBO technicians and supervised by physicians trained in HBO therapy.
+Treatments are performed by specially trained HBO technicians and supervised by physicians trained in Hyperbaric Medicine.

 How do I become a patient?

-Our patients are generally referred by their primary physician.
-We strongly encourage and strive to maintain close contact with your personal physician for continuity of care.
+Our patients are generally referred by their primary physician or a physician treating the condition to be treated by HBO Therapy.
+We maintain close contact with your personal physician for continuity of care.
 Please contact us at 772-398-3609 for more information and to make an appointment.
 You will be scheduled for an evaluation by one of our hyperbaric physicians.
 Before beginning any treatment your assigned physician will evaluate your condition and review your medical history and general health.
 We may request information, such as history and physical, office visit notes, and results of previous laboratory and diagnostic tests from your primary physician.
 Based on the physician’s assessment, he/she may order further laboratory and other specialized tests to help diagnose and treat you.
 At this time the physician will discuss with you whether or not you meet the criteria set by the Undersea and Hyperbaric Medicine Society for Hyperbaric Oxygen Therapy.